Ceajaye/NES-Homebrew-Game/README.md

 # NES-Homebrew-Game
 Upcoming NES homebrew game coded in Assembly 6502

 Coming in September 2022!
-The brand new Homebrew game, Fortress at Celeiphas!
+The brand new homebrew game, Fortress at Celeiphas!